forestgrape/coronavirus/2_biological/virion_viability.md

 ## Short Summary Virion Viability
 The decay of coronavirus virions is driven by different mechanisms in different situations.
-Usually one decay mechanism is much faster than all others, so only this fastest has to be accounted for.
+The halflife times ranges from seconds for disinfectants to weeks in dry and cool air:

 Selected situations grouped by the halflifetimes of the virion decay:
 * Halflifetime below a minute